7th Mission Support Command

-The 7th Mission Support Command has operational control of the US Army Reserve units in Europe.
+The 7th Mission Support Command (7 MSC) has operational control of the US Army Reserve units in Europe.

 The command traces its history to 1956 when the first Army Reserve units (four Army Reserve Schools) were established in Europe at Heidelberg, Frankfurt, and Paris.
 The 7th ARCOM was activated provisionally in January 1986 and was headquartered at Tompkins Barracks, Schwetzingen, Germany.